ricoveitch/notes/database/scylla-db.md

 ## Sharding

 Each ScyllaDB node consists of several independent shards, which contain their share of the node’s total data.
-ScyllaDB creates a one shard per core (technically, one shard per hyperthread, meaning some physical cores may have two or more virtual cores).
+ScyllaDB creates one shard per core (technically, one shard per hyperthread, meaning some physical cores may have two or more virtual cores).

 Each shard operates on a [shared-nothing architecture](https://en.wikipedia.org/wiki/Shared-nothing_architecture) basis.
-This means each shard is assigned its RAM and its storage, manages its schedulers for the CPU and I/O, performs its compactions (more about compaction later on), and maintains its multi-queue network connection.
+This means each shard is assigned its RAM and its storage, manages its schedulers for the CPU and I/O, and maintains its multi-queue network connection.
 Each shard runs as a single thread, and communicates asynchronously with its peers, without locking.